Participate in the Words & Wonders Poetry Contest

 Writers of all ages are welcome.
 Writers under 18 are requested to list their age in their entry.
 The challenge is open to residents of Orange, Osceola and Seminole Counties.
 First place winners can only win once a year.

 Orlando’s Poet Laureate Shawn Welcome will review and choose poems to share with the community, and recognized poets will receive prizes.
-Winners will be announced the week of June 1, 2023, on the City of Orlando's social media channels and will be contacted directly.
-Each winner will receive a custom Words & Wonders journal and thank you letter from Mayor Dyer.
+Winners will be announced the week of June 16, 2025, on the City of Orlando's social media channels and will be contacted directly.
+Selected winning poems will be displayed at MCO from July 15 - October 28, 2025.